bosskabouter/volatalk/README.md

 # VolaTALK - Direct Messenger

 > Nothing as volatile as the human thought.
-Thank the universe.

 VolaTALK enables users to communicate direcly and privately.
 It aims not to be dependent on any one specific server or service for its basic functionality.
 When a service is used it should know as little as possible about the sending or receiving client and the content being sent.

-> "I will always turn towards someone now I know where that person stands"
+> "From now on I will always turn towards someone when I call, now I know where that person stands..."

 ## Table of Contents